dieterich-lab/rna_protein_xlnet/README.md

   tokensep: ","
   idpos: 1 # position of the identifier of the column
   seqpos: 2 # position of the sequence column
-  labelpos: 3 # if the file has ground truth labels, this is the position of the label column (else delete or set to `None`)
+  labelpos: 3 # if the file has ground truth labels, this is the position of the label column (else delete or leave empty)

 #
 # State the encoding of the pretrained model